 - Get your Google Local Business site set up correctly and completely.

-- If you have a local business make sure your business name, address and phone number are in your page footer in text, not an image.
+- If you have a local business make sure your business name, address, and phone number are in your page footer in text, not an image.

 - When writing a post link to other relevant articles you have written about before.
 Linking to other posts will keep visitors on your site longer, increase page views and lower your bounce rate; all things Google loves.
+Or link to your important pages internally using targeted keyphrases like “web design atlanta“.

 - Links to your site from related, high authority sites are very valuable.
 Some easy ways to get links are to speak at conferences, volunteer with organizations, or write a guest post for someone with a high authority website.
-Being on a list of links on a directory is not very helpful, and in fact the paid directories may be a bad link that Google slaps you for so be careful with any non-real link building scams.
+Being on a list of links on a directory is not very helpful, and in fact, the paid directories may be a bad link that Google slaps you for so be careful with any non-real link-building scams.